 Studies suggest that a rich social life may be able to decrease the risk of developing dementia, possibly because of the intellectual and social stimulation causing neuroprotective effects.
-Some activities may even help slow down the development, helping patients hold onto their memory for longer.
+Some activities may even help slow down the development, helping patients hold onto their mental health for longer.

-When spending time with your loved one who is at high risk for developing dementia or has already started to develop it, you want to partake in activities that are mentally stimulating but not overwhelming.
+When spending time with your loved one who is at high risk for developing dementia or has already started to develop it, to help, you'll want to partake in activities that are mentally stimulating but not overwhelming.
 These types of activities can help them feel better by giving their brain a little boost.

 Before diving into these activities, you need to remember what your loved one is capable of and be patient with them.
 Try not to set up any activities that they would have a difficult time doing, because if they fail, it could make their mental state even worse.